Szafnauer & Permane to leave amid Alpine shake-up

 Last updated on .From the section Formula 1

-Alpine will part ways with team principal Otmar Szafnauer and sporting director Alan Permane after the Belgian Grand Prix.
+Alpine will part ways with team principal Otmar Szafnauer and sporting director Alan Permane after this weekend's Belgian Grand Prix.

-The latest in a series of management changes at the team come after a disappointing performance by the Renault-owned team this season so far.
+The latest in a series of management changes come after a disappointing performance by the Renault-owned team so far this season.

 Alpine are also losing chief technical officer Pat Fry, who will start the same role at Williams later this year.